Savour the landscape

-There are also plenty of museums to visit in East Lothian – Haddington’s John Gray Centre, Dunbar Town House Museum & Gallery and North Berwick’s Coastal Museum to name a few.
-Why not stop by the Flag Heritage Centre in Athelstaneford to discover the history and heritage of the Saltire – the Scottish flag that was created in East Lothian.
+There are also plenty of museums in the region to visit – Haddington’s John Gray Centre, Dunbar Town House Museum and Gallery, North Berwick’s Coastal Communities Museum and the Flag Heritage Centre in Athelstaneford to name a few.
+Why not stop by the John Muir Birthplace Museum in Dunbar to learn more about the father of the National Parks.

 See animals in action

 Make fantastic family memories at Dunbar's East Links Family Park, where you can meet a variety of farm animals or let your own little monkeys run riot on a range of fun activities – from crazy golf and go karts to tractor rides and trampolines.
 Or for something a bit different, head to John Muir Alpacas, also near Dunbar, and go on a trek with some new fluffy pals.